 - 4 whole cloves

-- 2 teaspoons Indian green chilies ~ Minced, or serrano, see substitutions; to taste
+- 2 teaspoons Indian green chilies ~ Minced, to taste.
+See more detail above.

 - 1/4 cup ginger garlic paste ~ Or 2 tablespoons each garlic & ginger purée

 - 1 tablespoon tamarind paste ~ See Notes below

 - 1 tablespoon vinegar ~ Cider, malt, or white

 - 1 1/2 teaspoons salt ~ Or to taste, see substitutions